YasmeenChakrayapeta/AnomalyDetection/README.md

 # AnomalyDetection

-Designed and implemented for real-time detection of user anomaly in streaming Wikipedia edit log.
+Designed and Implemented for Real-time detection of user anomaly in streaming Wikipedia edit log.